Does Britain have a downsizing crisis?

 These investment options are located where there are high numbers of over 65s, for example in the south west of England or rural parts of the north west and north east.
 This is strategically important because a) the elderly may not want to move too far from where they had lived as they may have family or an existing network of friends close by and b) to ensure a healthy demand for accommodation.

-Suites in Arbour start from £85,950 and a 10% return is guaranteed for ten years.
+Prices at Walton Manor start from £70,000 and a 8% return is guaranteed for twenty three years.
 As the developer puts a management company in place, this investment is completely hands-off and therefore suitable for the busy investor who would not be able to oversee the running of it.
-There are multiple buy-back options from year 5 at 110% all the way to year 10 at 125%, in case investors wish to place their capital elsewhere.

 This is an excellent opportunity to help relieve the downsizing pressure in the UK, whilst also making excellent returns.
 Could this be another avenue to explore?

-Download the retirement home investment guide to find out more about this newly emerging asset class.
+Download our retirement home investment guide to find out more about this newly emerging asset class.